The Secret in the Old Attic: Artwork

 Collectors of the series seem to greatly enjoy the original art by Russell H. Tandy, which depicts Nancy among highly Gothic elements, by candlelight, in the old attic.
 In 1962, Rudy Nappi gave Nancy a modern flip hairstyle and changed the color to red, and altered her shirtwaist wrap dress to a generic red sailor-style dress for the cover art.
 In 1970, Nappi updated his art, employing a shadowy apple green color motif and Gothic elements, including the skeletal hand, to showcase Nancy, looking very much like Barbara Eden in a coatfront shift, with a candle.
 This cover plays heavily on the spooky elements popular during the "Dark Shadows" era.

 Television

 A reference to the book is made in the pilot episode of the Nancy Drew television series.
-Nancy searched through her family's attic to discover a bloody dress inside a trunk.
+Nancy searches through her family's attic to discover a bloody dress inside a trunk.
 The visual of Nancy opening the trunk to find the dress looks strikingly similar to the cover of the novel.